Never Forgiveness

 Fourth, just as the king “destroyed those murderers and burned their city,” history informs us that great numbers of Israelites were killed when much of Jerusalem and the temple were burned and destroyed in 70 AD.

 Fifth, the guests that are found to fill the wedding are brought from all over, “both bad and good.”
 It seems possible that these guests could be the same as the “…many shall come from the east and west,” in Matthew 8:11 which is also from the 6th Grace-Exception Case.
-These people would be the gentiles of the world.
+These ‘guests’ would include the gentiles of the world.

 Sixth, that “wedding garment” missing from a ‘guest’ at the wedding feast could be of the same fine, white linen robes that represent the righteousness of the saints in Revelation 19:8.
 If so, then that suggests the ‘robe’ of righteousness will be required at the “marriage supper of the lamb” (Rev. 19:9 KJV).
 Therefore, all guests must be properly ‘adorned’ to attend the wedding feast and the marriage supper.